CookOLo/EV3Car/README.md

 - Committing to an interally developed schedule
 - Development of critical thinking and problem solving skills in engineering

+## Tools Used
+- MATLAB for the scripting
+- EV3 Lego Kit to physically build the automated car

 ## EV3 Files
 Needed in order for MATLAB to access the EV3 methods.
 Simply add to MATLAB folder, and in MATLAB:
   1) Right-Click on the Folder